 If admitted to the corps, corps members are expected to submit to any and all background checks required by their school districts, charter schools, other employers, Teach For America, and other relevant agencies.

 Read more on our Admissions Policies page.

-Yes, you can certainly apply if you have kids and we’ll do our best to make sure you won’t have to relocate.
-If you’re invited to an interview, you’ll complete the pre-assignment form, where you can indicate any special circumstances that might make it difficult to relocate.
+Yes, you can certainly apply if you have a family.
+We recommend first verifying that the location where you need to remain is within a reasonable commute to one of our placement communities.
+Assuming you are eligible for placement in that region, we'll do our best to make sure you won't have to relocate.
+If you are invited to an interview, you'll complete the special circumstances form, where you can indicate the region you need to be placed in and any details about your circumstances that might make it difficult to relocate.
 Our Assignment Team will do everything in their power to make sure you and your family stay put.
-Granted, sometimes we’re limited by the needs of your preferred region and what you’re eligible to teach, but we’ll work with you to try and meet you and your family's needs.
+Granted, sometimes we are limited by the needs of your preferred region and what you are eligible to teach, but we'll work with you to try and meet you and your family's needs.